teamresistance/2014-Aerial-Assit-Rewrite-2016/README.md

-Fist of Life
+Maytag Wringer
 ---

-> Prototype for the 2017 season.
+> Washing machine for the 2017 season.

-This project contains the code being tested on the Fist of Death in preparation for the 2017 robot.
-Inside is tested autonomous driving code and untested subsystems.

 ### Getting Started